Skip to main content

 API performance and rate limits

 Production performance metrics reveal distinct operational characteristics.
-Clerk's rate limiting structure provides 1,000 requests per 10 seconds for production instances (Clerk Documentation), with JWT tokens expiring after 60 seconds requiring automatic refresh.
+Clerk's Backend API rate limiting provides 1,000 requests per 10 seconds for production instances (Clerk Rate Limits), with session tokens expiring after 60 seconds and refreshing on a 50-second interval.
 The short-lived token approach enhances security but increases API traffic.
+Notably, JWKS retrieval is exempt from rate limits.

 Auth0 implements 100 RPS base rate with burst modifiers up to 400 RPS for authentication APIs (WorkOS Comparison, 2024).
 The longer-lived tokens (10-hour ID tokens, 24-hour access tokens) reduce API calls but require more complex invalidation strategies.
 Cold start issues persist, with some regions reporting 20+ second login times (Developer Forum, 2024).